Who’s the Boss? You Are, Author!

 You get to define success

-If you are feeling unsure where to start – or you are staring at a pile of feedback and wondering how to move forward – support is available.
-An editorial consult, sample developmental edit, or coaching conversation can help you sort your options, understand what each path involves, and create next steps that keep you firmly in the driver’s seat.
+If you’re feeling unsure where to begin, or you’re trying to make sense of editorial feedback and publishing options, support is available.
+An editorial consult, sample developmental edit, or coaching conversation can help you clarify your next steps and stay firmly in the driver’s seat.

 Where are you leaning right now: traditional, self-publishing, hybrid, or “I have no idea yet”?